chotchki/feophant/README.md

 ## Current TODO List - Subject to constant change!

-**Path to 0.5**

-Implement single non joined select.
-No wildcards, aliases or other items.
-(Done)

-Going to take some extra time to add unit tests.

-Nvm, I think I'm happy where I'm at until I get better column tracing.

-Starting 0.5 release process.

 **Path to 0.6**

 Implement nullable columns, the underlying data structures already support it.
-Would move this up except that I don't have an easy way to test it. (done)
+Would move this up except that I don't have an easy way to test it.
+Changing this to support null through inserts.

 **Path to 0.7**

+psql should support running the query and returning results

+**Path to 0.8**

 Implement unique indexes.
 Inserts should fail on violations.

-**Path to 0.8**
+**Path to 0.9**

 At this point I have enough infrastructure to start caring about transactions.
 Implement filtering of tuples based on visibility rules. (done)

-**Path to 0.9**
+**Path to 0.10**

 Implement delete for tuples

-**Path to 0.10:**
+**Path to 0.11**

 pgbench setup can run successfully, in memory

-**Path to 0.11**
+**Path to 0.12**

 Did some reading on how the buffer manager works and my implementation seems to be firmly in the right direction.
 Take that knowledge and implement persistence